 Expanded and upgraded classroom and laboratory space is vital as our college continues to grow in size and stature.
-Campaigns are currently under way for the Idea Forge, the Jennie Smoly Caruthers Biotechnology Building, and the Aerospace Building — programs that are priorities for the campus, state, and nation.
+We're seeking donors to support the Idea Forge, the Jennie Smoly Caruthers Biotechnology Building, and the Aerospace and Energy Systems Building — programs that are priorities for the campus, state, and nation.

 Financial support for undergraduate students continues to be a critical need.
 By supplementing university aid packages with scholarships and Earn-Learn apprenticeships, the college can attract and retain the most promising students, some of whom may not otherwise be able to pursue a university degree.